llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

                 * OpenACC 2.6 sec.
 2.5.12p774 mistypes `^` as `%`.
                   The latter would be nonsense as a reduction operator.
+                * The interaction between `reduction` and other data sharing attributes is not exactly as specified in OpenACC 2.6.
+For example, in clacc, any gang-like reduction specified on an `acc loop` or `acc parallel loop` directive implies a reduction clause on the enclosing `acc parallel` directive, and that makes the reduction variable gang-private within the `acc parallel`, but OpenACC leaves the possibility that it could be gang-shared.
+Moreover, clacc considers `firstprivate`, `private`, and `reduction` to be contradictory specifications for a variable, but OpenACC treats `reduction` as orthogonal to the others.
+OpenACC 2.6 is actually unclear in many cases about the handling of `reduction`, and many improvements have been proposed for OpenACC 2.7.
+We will update clacc as the OpenACC specification is improved.
                 * OpenACC 2.6 specifies that reduction operators support "the numerical data types in C", which is not terminology used by the C11 standard, and then